Finite sets #

 A finset is bounded below.

-If a linear order does not contain any triple of elements x < y < z
+If a linear order does not contain any triple of elements x < y < z, then this type

 is finite.